instadeepai/AbBFN2/README.md

 # AbBFN2: A flexible antibody foundation model based on Bayesian Flow Networks

-Welcome to the inference code of AbBFN2, a state-of-the-art model for antibody sequence generation and optimization.
+Welcome to the inference code of AbBFN2, a state-of-the-art model for antibody sequence generation.

 ## Overview
+[Overview to be added]

 ## Prerequisites
 - Docker installed on your system
-- Sufficient computational resources (GPU recommended)
+- Sufficient computational resources (TPU/GPU recommended)
 - Basic understanding of antibody structure and sequence notation

 ## Installation